-Glenturret: A portrait of Scotland's oldest distillery
+Glenturret: A portrait

 🏴 1763-1875: The Founding Years

-Early owners:
+Early Owners:

-- 1818: Acquisition by the McCallum family
+- 1818: Taken over by the McCallum family

 - 1875: First closure due to economic difficulties

-🔥 1914-1957: World Wars and Stagnation
+🔥 1914-1957: World Wars and Stoppage

-- 1921-1957: Complete closure for over 36 years – the buildings fell into disrepair.
+- 1921-1957: Complete closure for 36 years – the buildings fell into disrepair

 The distillery seemed lost – until a visionary whisky enthusiast appeared.

-🌟 1957-2018: Rebirth through James Fairlie
+🌟 1957-2018: The Rebirth through James Fairlie

-Milestones of the Fairlie era:
+Milestones of the Fairlie Era:

-- 1959: First distillation after a 38-year hiatus
+- 1959: First distillation after a 38-year break

 - 1960: Opening of one of Scotland's first visitor centers (only the second distillery ever!)

-- 1981: Acquisition by Cointreau
+- 1981: Taken over by Cointreau

-- 1990: Sold to Highland Distillers (later Edrington Group )
+- 1990: Sold to Highland Distillers (later Edrington Group)

 - 1999-2018: Glenturret becomes home to The Famous Grouse Experience – Scotland's most visited distillery

-💎 2018-present: The Lalique Transformation
+💎 2018-Today: The Lalique Transformation

-The vision: To transform the former Famous Grouse component factory into a luxury whisky brand with gastronomic excellence.
+The Vision: To transform the former Famous Grouse component factory into a luxury whisky brand with gastronomic excellence.

 What changed: